 The Baltimore Museum of Art and The Walters Art Museum both offer free admission as well as drop-in art activities for kids and their families that allow them to create and take home their masterpieces, in addition to vast collections of art spanning centuries.
-The BMA’s Family Audio Tour – narrated by Henri Matisse’s dog, Raodi, and his friends and available via iTunes – offers the perfect opportunity to explore art with kids.
+The BMA’s Family Audio Tour – narrated by Henri Matisse’s dog, Raodi, and his friends – is available via iTunes and offers the perfect opportunity to explore art with kids.
 The American Visionary Art Museum prides itself on showcasing unique artists and their work, as well as the kinetic sculptures that kids are sure to enjoy.
 The museum’s truly one-of-a-kind gift shop, Sideshow, is also a must-visit and features original art, jewelry, fun toys, novelties and more.
 At the Creative Alliance, you’ll find music performers, art shows and free family drop-in art programs for kids and adults of all ages.

 History and Heritage